 Waiting to go for a dip.
 Yum!

-- Many kinds of cakes can be used for this treat.
-Pound cake is a great option!
+Many kinds of cakes can be used for this treat.
+Pound cake is another great option because of its dense texture!

 Yes, it really is that easy.
-Yes, these are tasty.
-Perfect for tea parties, weddings, Mother’s Day dinners (ahem!), and lots and lots!!
+Yes, these are tasty and perfect for tea parties, weddings, Mother’s Day dinners (ahem!), and lots and lots!!
 Pin these petit fours for later…you’ll use them!
 Mmmm…these are making me hungry!

 - other topping ideas… candied fruit, sprigs of herbs, and shaved chocolate!